rescu/rescu_textbook/README.md

 # rescu_textbook
-Lesson plans for pedagogical approaches to scientific computing Best to provide at least one chapter on introductory programming practice After that, can either organize by mathematical topic (ODE, data analysis, matrices/linear algebra) Or organize by physical example-this may be more pedagogical, but less organized in some ways.
+Lesson plans for pedagogical approaches to scientific computing.

+Best to provide at least one chapter on introductory programming practice.

+After that, can either organize by mathematical topic (ODE, data analysis, matrices/linear algebra) or organize by physical example-this may be more pedagogical, but less organized in some ways.
 ## Ch.
 0-Introduction
 ### Introduction to Python/Programming